djrtwo/EIPs/EIPS/eip-X-hybrid-casper-ffg.md

 `MIN_DEPOSIT_SIZE` is set to 1000 ETH to form a natural upper bound on the total number of validators, bounding the overhead due to `vote` messages.
 Using formulas found [here](https://medium.com/@VitalikButerin/parametrizing-casper-the-decentralization-finality-time-overhead-tradeoff-3f2011672735) under "From validator count to minimum staking ETH", we estimate that with 1000 ETH minimum deposit at an assumed ~10M in total deposits there will be approximately 1300 validators at any given time. `vote`s are only sent after the first quarter of an epoch so 1300 votes have to fit into 37 blocks or ~35 `vote`s per block.

 #### Issuance

 A fixed amount of 1M ETH was chosen as `CASPER_BALANCE` to fund the casper contract.
 This gives the contract enough runway to operate for approximately 2 years (assuming ~10M ETH in validator deposits).
 Acting similarly to the "difficulty bomb", this "funding crunch" forces the network to hardfork in the relative near future to further fund the contract.
 This future hardfork is an opportunity to upgrade the contract and transition to full PoS.

-The PoW block reward is reduced to 0.6 ETH/block because the security of the chain is greatly shifted from PoW difficulty to PoS finality and because rewards are now issued to both stakers and miners.
+The PoW block reward is reduced to 0.6 ETH/block because the security of the chain is greatly shifted from PoW difficulty to PoS finality and because rewards are now issued to both validators and miners.

 Below is a table of deposit sizes with associated annual interest rate and approximate time until funding crunch: